masc-ucsc/docs/docs/pyrope/04-variables.md

 ```

-The contents of the tuple field does not affect the field valid bit.
-It is data
-independent.
-Tuples also can have optional type, which behaves like adding
+The contents of the tuple field do not affect the field valid bit.
+It is data-independent.
+Tuples also can have an optional type, which behaves like adding
 optional to each of the tuple fields.

 ```